Look for these markers around Weymouth to discover historically significant sites.

 Built in the early 1770's, an ordinary operated by Josiah Rice, the "Innholder," known as the half-way house on the Boston to Plymouth Trail.*

-*In the colonies, any tavern or inn that served a complete meal at a fixed price was referred to as an ordinary.
+*An ordinary refers to a tavern or inn in the colonial era that served a complete meal at a fixed price.

 Second Parish Meeting House